Agriculture & Food Systems

 The Farm to Plate Network provides immeasurable value to the agricultural and food associations within the state.
 Thanks to Farm to Plate efforts, our food associations have come together, recognized shared values, learned more about unique issues for each food or agricultural association, worked together on a common path, and learned from the concerns of each sector in Vermont’s agricultural economy.
 My professional growth as a member of the Farm to Plate Network has been amazing and I feel very fortunate to work on this effort.”

 - The Farm to Plate Strategic Plan was released in January 2011 after conducting research and analysis to determine the current conditions, bottlenecks and trends within Vermont’s food system.
 Additional input was received from more than 1,500 Vermonters.

 - Farm to Plate Network was launched in October 2011 to implement the Farm to Plate Strategic Plan.
 At its start there were 125 organizations joined the Network.
 Today the Network is made up of over 300 organizations statewide.

-- In 2020, the Farm to Plate Network will undertake a stakeholder engagement process to further refine and prioritize strategies and recommendations to develop a shared vision for a Farm to Plate 2.0 Strategic Plan.
-A list of high priority recommendations identified through the process will be shared at the 2020 Farm to Plate Network Annual Gathering.
+- In 2020, the Farm to Plate Network will undertake a stakeholder engagement process to further refine and prioritize strategies and recommendations to develop a shared vision for a Farm to Plate Strategic Plan 2021-2030.

-- In January 2021, the Farm to Plate Network will officially commence the next 10-year cycle with a Farm to Plate 2.0 Strategic Plan.
+- In February 2021, the Farm to Plate Network will officially commence the next 10-year cycle with a Farm to Plate Strategic Plan 2021-2030.

 - VSJF has provided both leadership, financial and critical administration support to 23 Farm to Plate Network groups, enabling a high level of collaboration between private, government and nonprofit sector stakeholders than previously existed.